Performative Learning Theory: Details on Case Study

-For each $\xi$ (share of Jobseekers receiving trainings), we plot the three components and the total bound The x-axis is the sweep parameter $\xi=m/n$ (share of jobseekers receiving job trainings).
+For each $\xi$ (the share of job seekers receiving training), we plot the three components and the total bound.
+The x-axis is the sweep parameter $\xi=\nicefrac{m}{n}$.
 The y-axis is the generalization-gap bound (and its components), all in logistic-loss units.
 We can see that the performative term is dominated by $\frac{48}{\sqrt{n}} C_\infty(\mathcal F)$ due to our choice of $B$.
-Code to compute those terms for datasets with varying $\xi$ and plot them can be found in \url{https://anonymous.4open.science/r/plt-jobseekers/README.md}
+Code to compute those terms for datasets with varying $\xi$ and plot them can be found in \url{https://github.com/rodemann/plt-jobseekers}.